B-Dem/PPPwn-Luckfox/README.md

 ## Installation Software

-1. Download <a href=https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Ubuntu OS </a> After you download, extract one of the zip files according to your Luckfox Pico models. <br>
+1. Download your Firmware <a href=https://drive.google.com/drive/folders/1r6Ulc_crJar1entKbK7GEJSq14HXL8ao>Here</a>
+After you download, extract one of the zip files according to your Luckfox Pico models. <br>

-2. Burn the image onto an SD Card.
-Download <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> and unzip the burning tool.
+2. Now Download <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a>, unzip it and open `SocToolKit.exe`.

-3. Open the software and select your chip type
+3. Refer to the table below to find out your Chip model

 Luckfox Models  | Chip Type
 ------------- | -------------
 Luckfox Pico Pro/Max  | RV1106
 Luckfox Pico/Plus/Mini  | RV1103

-4. Steps to download firmware for Luckfox Pico on Windows: <br>
+4. Now you need to Flash your SD Card: <br>
   a.
-Choose the SD card tool.<br>
+In SocToolKit select **SDtool**.<br>
   b.
-The SD card size will be displayed under USB Disk.
-If not displayed, reinsert the card reader.<br>
+Plug your SD card in your Computer and select it in the Usb Disk drop down menu.<br>
   c.
 Select SD card booting.<br>
   d.
-Import the boot file.（Note: The startup files do not include update.img）<br>
+Import all the .img file from the Firmware you Downloaded earlier except the `update.img`.<br>
   e.
-Click "Create SD Card".<br>
+Click on "Create SD Card".<br>

-5. After done, eject and place the SD card into the Luckfox, power it using USB Type-C, and wait about `5 to 10 min` for luckfox to config the network, then connect it to the internet by plugging the LAN cable into the router <br>
+5. After done, eject your SD card and place it into the Luckfox, power it using USB Type-C, and connect it to the internet by plugging the LAN cable into your router.<br>
-6. Loggin to ubuntu:
+6. To loggin to your Luckfox:

-      log in using SSH: connect Luckfox to the internet via LAN cable, find its IP on your router, and log in via SSH on <a href=https://putty.org>PuTTY</a>
+      You need to log in using SSH:
+      Normally the Luckfox will setup a static IP that will be : 172.32.0.70 Now open cmd and type : ssh pico@172.32.0.70

+Login Details :

 ```sh
 Login: pico
 Password: luckfox
 ```

-7. After you log in, run the following commands and follow the setup instruction
+7. After you log in, run the following commands and follow the setup instruction:

 ```sh
 git clone https://github.com/0x1iii1ii/PPPwn-Luckfox.git